List of metaphor-based metaheuristics: Ant colony optimization (ACO) (Dorigo, 1992)

-The ant colony optimization algorithm is a probabilistic technique for solving computational problems which can be reduced to finding good paths through graphs.
-Initially proposed by Marco Dorigo in 1992 in his PhD thesis, the first algorithm was aiming to search for an optimal path in a graph, based on the behavior of ants seeking a path between their colony and a source of food.
+The ant colony optimization algorithm is a probabilistic technique for solving computational problems that can be reduced to finding good paths through graphs.
+Initially proposed by Marco Dorigo in 1992 in his PhD thesis, the first algorithm aimed to search for an optimal path in a graph based on the behavior of ants seeking a path between their colony and a source of food.
 The original idea has since diversified to solve a wider class of numerical problems, and as a result, several problems have emerged, drawing on various aspects of the behavior of ants.
-From a broader perspective, ACO performs a model-based search and shares some similarities with estimation of distribution algorithms.
+From a broader perspective, ACO performs a model-based search and shares some similarities with the estimation of distribution algorithms.

 Particle swarm optimization (PSO) (Kennedy & Eberhart, 1995)

 Particle swarm optimization is a computational method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
 It solves a problem by having a population of candidate solutions, dubbed particles, and moving these particles around in the search space according to simple mathematical formulae over the particle's position and velocity.
-Each particle's movement is influenced by its local best known position but is also guided toward the best-known positions in the search-space, which are updated as better positions are found by other particles.
+Each particle's movement is influenced by its local best known position but is also guided toward the best-known positions in the search space, which are updated as better positions are found by other particles.
 This is expected to move the swarm toward the best solutions.

 PSO is originally attributed to Kennedy, Eberhart and Shi and was first intended for simulating social behaviour as a stylized representation of the movement of organisms in a bird flock or fish school.
 The algorithm was simplified, and it was observed to be performing optimization.
 The book by Kennedy and Eberhart describes many philosophical aspects of PSO and swarm intelligence.
 An extensive survey of PSO applications is made by Poli.
-A comprehensive review on theoretical and experimental works on PSO has been published by Bonyadi and Michalewicz.
+A comprehensive review of theoretical and experimental works on PSO has been published by Bonyadi and Michalewicz.